PTAB

 • Core Argument for this Ground:

-Ground 2: Obviousness over Emma, ISDU, and Quezada - Claims 12, 14, 19, 23, and 26 are obvious over Emma and ISDU, further in view of Quezada.
+Ground 2: Obviousness over Emma, ISDU/Smith, and Quezada - Claims 12, 14, 19, 23, and 26 are obvious over Emma in view of ISDU or Smith, and further combined with Quezada.

 • Core Argument for this Ground:

-• Prior Art Mapping: This ground builds upon the combination of Emma and ISDU to address the dependent claims reciting a USB port for charging.
-Emma taught providing auxiliary outlets on the microwave for charging devices like cell phones.
-Quezada taught a wall-mountable power receptacle that combined a standard AC outlet with a USB port and the necessary AC-to-DC conversion circuitry.
+• Prior Art Mapping: This ground builds upon the base combination of Emma’s appliance with a smoke sensor from either ISDU or Smith.
+Petitioner argued that Emma explicitly discloses providing "low power" auxiliary outlets for charging devices like cell phones.
+To meet the limitations for a USB port, Petitioner relied on Quezada, which teaches a wall-mountable power receptacle that integrates a standard AC outlet with a USB port and the necessary AC-to-DC conversion circuitry.
+Adding Quezada’s teachings to the base combination would result in an appliance with a smoke sensor and a USB charging port.

 4. Key Claim Construction Positions